brool/wordpress-shuffle/README.rst

 Troubleshooting
 ---------------

-You may experience some difficulties if your wordpress installation is not generating proper XML responses.
+You may experience some difficulties if your Wordpress installation is not generating proper XML responses.
 If this is the case, and you are getting errors like, "XML Parsing Error: XML or text declaration not at start of entity at line 3 col 0", then you may try the following patch to your wordpress /xmlrpc.php file:

 Wrap the wp-load.php include in PHP output buffer.